 Kai told me a funny fact.
 While weekends are supposed for us to go away from the city centre where we already spent most of our time, most Hong Kongers still head back to the same place.
 We seem never bored of similarity.

 So, this is Hong Kong: practical and messy.
 We, down-to-earth animals, spend the shortest time and minimal resources to achieve maximum results, without focusing much on ourselves and sometimes overlooking other needs.
 We also accommodate people like books crammed into tall bookcases, building more and more high-rise buildings.

 But I still love this legendary place.

 After finishing our dinner, Kai and I strolled along the Victoria Harbour on the Tsim Sha Shui side.

 “Can you hear the noisy cars and people?”
 Kai said, “That’s one thing I don’t like about Hong Kong.”

 I tried separating and categorising every sound I heard.
 Cars.
 Buses.
 Vans.
 Waves.
 Chatter.
 Air-cons.
 Music from speakers.
 I had never realised it was that noisy before.
 Like a cacophony.
 Then, my vision became clear too.
 Lamp posts.
 Buildings.
 More buildings from the other side of the harbour.
 Water reflecting the shimmering LEDs.
 People sitting by the shore.
 Bars across the road.

 Only recently some special, piercing sounds have developed.
-So palpable that people can now consciously perceive those sounds again: realising something has changed, and the city vibrating at a different frequency.
-The drastic change makes some Hong Kongers uncomfortable and consider living with a different sound.
+So palpable that people now consciously perceive those sounds again: something has changed and the city vibrating at a different frequency.
+The drastic change makes Hong Kongers uncomfortable and consider living elsewhere with a different sound.

 I walked a long way from Kung Tong that day.
 At the end of my spontaneous walk to Lei Yue Mun, I rested somewhere peaceful where I could hear the waves hitting rocks.
 I stood by the seashore while the breeze trying to bring me to another unknown place.